 We are party to an advisory services agreement with Wexford under which Wexford provides us with general financial and strategic advisory services related to our business in return for an annual fee of \$500,000, plus reasonable out-of-pocket expenses.
 This agreement has a term of two years commencing on the completion of our IPO.
 The agreement will continue for additional one-year periods unless terminated in writing by either party at least ten days prior to the expiration of the then current term.
 The agreement may be terminated at any time by either party upon 30 days' prior written notice.
 In the event we terminate the agreement, we are obligated to pay all amounts due through the remaining term of the agreement.
 In addition, in this agreement we have agreed to pay Wexford to-be-negotiated market-based fees approved by our independent directors for such services as may be provided by Wexford at our request in connection with future acquisitions and divestitures, financings or other transactions in which we may be involved.
-The services provided by Wexford and its affiliates from any and all losses arising out of or in connection with the agreement except for losses resulting from Wexford's or its affiliates' gross negligence or willful misconduct.
-In the event we are dissatisfied with the services provided by Wexford will be to terminate the agreement.
-For the year ended December 31, 2017, we paid Wexford \$0.5 million under this advisory services agreement.
+The services provided by Wexford under the advisory services agreement do not extend to our day-to-day business or operations.
+In this agreement, we have agreed to indemnify Wexford and its affiliates from any and all losses arising out of or in connection with the agreement except for losses resulting from Wexford's or its affiliates' gross negligence or willful misconduct.
+In the event we are dissatisfied with the services provided by Wexford, our only remedy against Wexford will be to terminate the agreement.
+For the year ended December 31, 2018, we paid Wexford \$0.5 million under this advisory services agreement.